blockmason/link-workshop/activity2/activity2b.md

 }
 ```

-> Send some test ETH to your Account1 address using https://faucet.metamask.io/ (make a few requests so that your Account1 has 2 or 3 Ether).
+> As in the previos exercise, send some test ETH to your Account1 address using https://faucet.metamask.io/ (make a few requests so that your Account1 has 2 or 3 Ether).
 Note it will take 20-30 seconds for each transfer to complete.

 ![Send test Ether](images/MetaMask_ether_faucet.png)